 Amy's paintings are a reflection of the continual flux of all things whilst the action of painting, and immediacy of paint, fosters a means to take ahold of, and explore, her ideas.
 She is fascinated with entanglement on all scales, the intertwining of human and nonhuman relationships, and reads into eco-philosophy, feminist theory, and indigenous thought.
 Whilst painting, thoughts merge from this research with intuitive mark making drawn from personal experience, emotion and memory.
 As a result the paintings reside between a suggestion of things and an un-doing of depiction in a fluid way.

-Amy currently has a solo show Slim Glimpses at Cample Line, Dumfriesshire from 8th July to 10th September 2023.
-Recent solo exhibitions include Lost Hap at Margot Samel, New York (2023), Moral Limb at Stallan-Brand, Glasgow (2021), Grief Bruise at Lunchtime Gallery, Glasgow (2021).
-Recent group exhibitions include Strangers at Rongwrong, Amsterdam (2022), Potluck at Gallery 17717, Seoul (2021), To All Our Absent Dialogues, Warbling Collective, London (2020) and Festival of Choices, Graduation Show, Het Glazen Haus, Amsterdam (2019).
+Recent solo exhibitions include Slim Glimpses at Cample Line, Dumfriesshire (2023), Lost Hap at Margot Samel, New York (2023), Moral Limb at Stallan-Brand, Glasgow (2021) and Grief Bruise at Lunchtime Gallery, Glasgow (2021).
+Recent group exhibitions include Out of Earth, The Approach, London (2024), Opening at A_Place, Glasgow (2023), Strangers at Rongwrong, Amsterdam (2022) and Potluck at Gallery 17717, Seoul (2021).
 Amy was nominated for the Sluijter prize for painting 2019 (Netherlands), and has been the recipient of the Hope Scott Trust award (2014) and the Creative Scotland Visual Arts Award (2010 and 2014).
 Along with the artist collective ALKMY she has published short stories and images in What Ties Ties, Ties (2020) and What Thoughts Think Thoughts (2021) both through Print Art Research Centre, Seoul.

 Amy is represented by Margot Samel, New York.